Quickly create your own ultra-fast pipeline for batch processing of up to 20 files. Use defaults or define specific parameters. It's your choice!

 - Premium includes the option for interpretation of human genetic data including identification of pathologic variants.

-- Example: converting a whole genome 100GB FASTQ file to VCF using SamTools or GATK can take 12 hours or more but with EvE Premium the conversion time is around 60 minutes.
+- Example: converting a whole genome 100GB FASTQ file to VCF using SamTools or GATK can take 12 hours or more but with EvE Premium the conversion time is just several hours.

 - All the features of EvE Premium and